 fbpx

-Protect Your Estate and Pass on Money Tax-Free with an Irrevocable Life Insurance Trust (ILIT)
+Protect Your Estate and Pass Money Tax-Free with an Irrevocable Life Insurance Trust (ILIT)

-But we had a better idea: Instead of gifting $30,000 each year to both kids, who generally keep the money in their bank accounts where the amount doesn’t grow, why not take the same $60,000 and use it to fund a life insurance policy?
-Based on our projection, and the fact that this couple is in their early 60s, that annual premium could buy a nearly $4 million policy.
-Better yet, all of that money would pass tax-free and without being exposed to estate taxes if they used an Irrevocable Life Insurance Trust (ILIT).
+While their strategy was effective, we proposed an even better approach.
+Instead of gifting $30,000 each year to both kids, who were just depositing the money in bank accounts with minimal growth, why not use that $60,000 annually to fund a life insurance policy?
+Given that Charles and Jacqueline are in their early 60s, this premium could secure a life insurance policy worth nearly $4 million.
+Better yet, this money would pass tax-free to their heirs if structured properly through an Irrevocable Life Insurance Trust (ILIT).

 How Does an ILIT Work?